dolph/recipes/seafood/shrimp-fajitas.md

 - Marinated shrimp
 - 2 tablespoons **olive oil**

 Flip, and cook through.

+> Untested: garnish with a small amount of parsley

 Serve immediately with:

 - Garlic butter
 - **Flour tortillas**